Wrappers Delight: Designer, Sylvia Emodi

-This month we talk with Sylvia Emodi, textile designer, headwrapping expert and presenter of our Art of Headwrapping workshop, about how she got into headwrapping, cultural appropriation, headwrap mishaps and what people can expect from her workshop.
+As part of a series of interviews with our artists and makers, we talk with Sylvia Emodi, textile designer, headwrapping expert and presenter of our Art of Headwrapping workshop, about how she got into headwrapping, cultural appropriation, headwrap mishaps and what people can expect from her workshops.

 Tell us a bit about yourself

 I was creative from a young age.
 In primary school we did cross stitching, crochet, knitting, arts and crafts and I just loved it!

 Secondary education introduced me to needlecraft, as it was called back then - that's how I learned how to use a sewing machine.
 The subject was compulsory for 3 years and I have to say I am very grateful that it was because it prepared me well for the future.